Should We Get Children Who May Choose evil?

 God created humans with the freedom of choice which means that they can choose eternal life or death.
 The Lord gave them full freedom to do what they want, hoping that they all will choose eternity (2 Peter 3:9).
-So, life is an opportunity given to us that we may know Him and gain salvation.
-But if we take away the freedom of choice, humans will be merely robots doing what they are programmed to do.
+So, life is an opportunity given to men that they may know Him and gain salvation.
+But if freedom is taken away, humans will be merely robots doing what they are programmed to do.
 And in this scenario love can’t exist.
 For love is based on freedom of choice.

 “Praise the LORD!
 Blessed is the man who fears the LORD, who greatly delights in his commandments!
 His offspring will be mighty in the land; the generation of the upright will be blessed” (Psalms 112:1-2 ).